-Venezuela to vote on constituent assembly amid protests - BBC News
+Venezuela votes on new assembly

-Venezuela to vote on constituent assembly amid protests
+Venezuela votes on constituent assembly amid protests

-Voting begins in Venezuela shortly to elect a new assembly with powers to rewrite the constitution.
+Voting is under way in Venezuela to elect a new assembly with powers to rewrite the constitution.

 The opposition is boycotting the vote which it says is a power grab by President Nicolás Maduro.